Alex3434/Binja-SigMaker/README.md

 ## Required Dependencies

-The following dependencies are required for this plugin:
+The following dependencies are required for this plugin: None